 (F) Emergency roof drains are provided with slotted membrane fabric covers or equivalent covers which cover at least 90 percent of the area of the opening; and

-(G) The owner or operator of a VOC liquid storage vessel with an external floating roof subject to subsection (c) of this section shall:
+(G) The owner or operator of a VOC liquid storage vessel with an external floating roof subject to subsection (c) must:

-(i) Perform routine inspections semi-annually in order to ensure compliance with paragraphs (A) through (F) of this subsection and the inspections shall include a visual inspection of the secondary seal gap;
+(i) Perform routine inspections semi-annually in order to ensure compliance with paragraphs (A) through (F) and the inspections must include a visual inspection of the secondary seal gap;

-(ii) Measure the secondary seal gap annually in accordance with subsection (d) of this section when the floating roof is equipped with a vapor-mounted primary seal; and
+(ii) Measure the secondary seal gap annually in accordance with subsection (d) when the floating roof is equipped with a vapor-mounted primary seal; and

-(iii) Maintain records of the types of VOC liquids stored, the maximum true vapor pressure of the liquid as stored, and the results of the inspections performed in subparagraphs (G)(i) and (ii) of this subsection.
+(iii) Maintain records of the types of VOC liquids stored, the maximum true vapor pressure of the liquid as stored, and the results of the inspections performed in subparagraphs (G)(i) and (ii).

-(H) The owner or operator of a VOC liquid storage vessel having a capacity equal to or less than 150,000 liters (39,000 gallons) with an external floating roof, but containing a VOC liquid with a true vapor pressure greater than 7.00 kPa (1.0 psi), shall maintain records of the average monthly storage temperature, the type of liquid, and the maximum true vapor pressure for all VOC liquids with a true vapor pressure greater than 7.0 kPa;
+(H) The owner or operator of a VOC liquid storage vessel having a capacity equal to or less than 150,000 liters (39,000 gallons) with an external floating roof, but containing a VOC liquid with a true vapor pressure greater than 7.00 kPa (1.0 psi), must maintain records of the average monthly storage temperature, the type of liquid, and the maximum true vapor pressure for all VOC liquids with a true vapor pressure greater than 7.0 kPa;

-(I) The owner or operator of a VOC liquid storage vessel subject to this rule, shall submit to the Department, as a minimum, annual reports summarizing the inspections;
+(I) The owner or operator of a VOC liquid storage vessel subject to this rule, must submit to DEQ, as a minimum, annual reports summarizing the inspections;

-(J) Copies of all records and reports under paragraphs (G) (H), and (I) of this subsection shall be retained by the owner or operator for a minimum of two years after the date on which the record was made or the report submitted;
+(J) Copies of all records and reports under paragraphs (G) (H), and (I) must be retained by the owner or operator for a minimum of five years after the date on which the record was made or the report submitted;

-(K) Copies of all records and reports under this section shall immediately be made available to the Department, upon verbal or written request, at any reasonable time;
+(K) Copies of all records and reports under this section must immediately be made available to DEQ, upon verbal or written request, at any reasonable time;

-(L) The Department may, upon written notice, require more frequent reports or modify the monitoring and recordkeeping requirements, when necessary to accomplish the purposes of this rule.
+(L) DEQ may, upon written notice, require more frequent reports or modify the monitoring and recordkeeping requirements, when necessary to accomplish the purposes of this rule.

 (d) Secondary Seal Compliance Determination:

-(A) The owner or operator of any volatile organic compound source required to comply with section (4) of this rule shall demonstrate compliance by the methods of this section or an alternative method approved by the Department;
+(A) The owner or operator of any volatile organic compound source required to comply with section (4) must demonstrate compliance by the methods of this section;

-(B) A person proposing to conduct a volatile organic compound emissions test shall notify the Department of the intent to test not less than 30 days before the proposed initiation of the tests so the Department may observe the test.
-The notification shall contain the information required by, and be in a format approved by the Department;
+(B) A person proposing to conduct a volatile organic compound emissions test must notify DEQ of the intent to test not less than 30 days before the proposed initiation of the tests so DEQ may observe the test.
+The notification must contain the information required by, and be in a format approved by DEQ;

-(C) Compliance with subparagraph (4)(c)(B)(iii) of this rule shall be determined by:
+(C) Compliance with subparagraph (4)(c)(B)(iii) must be determined by:

 (i) Physically measuring the length and width of all gaps around the entire circumference of the secondary seal in each place where a 0.32 cm (1/8 inch) uniform diameter probe passes freely (without forcing or binding against the seal) between the seal and tank wall; and